Returning Student | Move In & Move Out

 - Inspections will occur before and/or during winter break.
 Fees for any damages observed will be will be assessed to your Student Account.

-- Defrost and clean your refrigerator.
-Dispose of all perishable food.
-Unplug your personal refrigerator.
-Do not unplug University-provided refrigerators.
+- Clean your refrigerator & dispose of all perishable food.
+Unplug your personal micro fridges.
+Do not unplug University-provided full size refrigerators in apartments & townhouses.

 - Pack all necessary items you will need during break considering that you will not be permitted to return to your space until spring opening.
-A limited number of moving carts will be available at the RHOs.
+A limited number of moving carts will be available at Harbin Key Room.

 - Close and secure all windows and doors.
 Windows left open may cause pipes to freeze and burst, causing water damage.